 - UART, I2C, SPI, etc.

-- First microcontroller was created by Gary Boone and Michael Cochran in 1971.
+- The first microcontroller was created by Gary Boone and Michael Cochran in 1971.

 - The first microcontroller was shared with read-only memory and read/write memory.